FlyingPeg/King-of-Flag/README.md

 ## 2021-A2:Cryptographic Failure

 **Lab 1**
-- Give material --&gt; some user id and hash
+- Give material --> some user id and hash
 - ##### [ step- 1 ] Identification of the hash
    - the hash is 32 charecter long
    - most probably the hash is from MD* family